dellsystem/dellsystem.github.io/_posts/2017-06-29-what-i-wish-i-had-known.md

 me that I can't answer them for you.
 I wish I could.
 I wish that I was writing this post with a list of rules to follow and the sure knowledge that I was right.
-I wish that I had been blessed with wisdom from on high, with the details of a miraculous 12-step program and the promise of a Liberated Self or Your Money Back.
+I wish that I had been blessed with wisdom from on high, with the details of a miraculous 12-step program and the promise of A Liberated Self Or Your Money Back.
 I suspect that deep down, we're all desperate to give ourselves over to something bigger than us: a cause, a job, a team, a family.
 Something.
 Anything.
 A lit path to guide us as we stumble through life, bewildered,